adstriegel/cse34468-su24/mats/syllabus.md

 * The final exam is slated for the last day of class and will be cumulative.
 * A lab practical will be slated on the second to last day and will be done individually.
 * Grades will be recorded via Canvas.
 Grading will follow the normal Canvas grading scale from A-F.
-* Late assignments will be docked 25% per day.
+* Late assignments will be docked 25% per day from the maximum possible score.
 A five minute grace period is afforded from the official time listed whereby a late penalty will not be assessed.
-* There is no extra credit though the grade may be curved as appropriate.
 * The group evaluation will be conducted twice in the session and will be used for final grade assignments.
+Provided that you submit the evaluation, you will initially receive full marks after which the evaluations will be considered when arriving at your final grade.
+* The final project will be an extended report and presentation about relevant Internet of Things applications, ideally with an eye towards our study abroad location here in Berlin.
+* Outstanding final projects, final exams, and / or group evaluations may warrant a grade bump for those who are extremely close to the next grade level (0.3% or less).

 ## Course Policies